shauray8/Calib-Challenge/README.md

 - [ ] Build and Deploy
 - [ ] Update README

+## How to tinker/use with the code ?
+adding soon be patient !

 ## example of how opensource is changing the world !!
 [comma ai](https://github.com/commaai)